 1 The existing roadway is within DDOT right-of-way, with minor exceptions.
 These exceptions occur in six short sections along the project corridor where the existing roadway was constructed outside DDOT-owned property.
-These small areas account to a total area of 923 square feet.
-The final NEPA document will serve to provide the appropriate action needed to correct these inconsistencies, which may include an easement, land transfer, or permit.
+These small areas account to a total area of 923 square feet and will be investigated, shared, and resolved in cooperation with the applicable property owners during the design phase of the project.